mattraibert/grasshopper/README.md

 stub.monkey                  #=> nil
 ```

-or you can use this shorter syntax if you prefer:
+or you can use this shorter style if you prefer:

 ```ruby
 Stub.like(:keys => [:door_key, :mail_key], :money => 5)